All Episodes

 They've gone insane.

-And it's like they're the way, Lindsey Graham.
+And it's like they're the anyway.

-Uh now you're up in 20, right?
+Lindsey Graham, now you're up in 20, right?

 Yeah, yeah.

-Let's just think we pick up a couple of Senate seats.
+Just this: let's just think we pick up a couple of Senate seats.

-We're at 54 or 55, like I think we'll be.
+We're at 54, 55, like I think we'll be.

 We can miss a one or two votes and still get somebody confirmed.

-The biggest winner of a Senate majority, Republican majority growing, will be the judiciary.
+The biggest winner of a Senate majority, Republican majority, growing will be the judiciary.

-That would be a huge deal.
+That will be a huge deal.

-If I'm chairman of the judiciary committee, we're gonna keep you know, confirming judges, we're gonna look at the FBI, we're gonna look at DOJ in terms of what they did in the 20 2016 election.
+We're going to look at DOJ in terms of what they did in the 2016 election.

-You know, Mueller's doing his thing, somebody's gonna look at the FBI and DOJ.
+Somebody's going to look at the FBI and DOJ.

 We got a real opportunity here if we can keep our majority to set the table for 2020.

-Uh well said, and we saw what they did to Brent Kavanaugh.
+And we saw what they did to Brent Kavanaugh.

 Honestly, he wouldn't have gotten through but for your moment where you just had had it and you just laid it out.

-And that was a powerful moment for you, and thank goodness you did what you did.
+And thank goodness you did what you did.

-Uh Lindsay Graham, South Carolina.
+Lindsey Graham, South Carolina.

-That was great.
+That sounds great.

 You know, there's a steakhouse down there.